Transparent dark purple Insurte logo

 Does my Italy visa allow me to travel through the Schengen zone?

 In most cases, yes!
-An Italy visa allows you to move freely within the Schengen zone, making it easy to explore other beautiful countries without having to obtain additional visas or pass through border control.
+A visa for Italy allows you to move freely within the Schengen zone, making it easy to explore other European countries without having to obtain additional visas or pass through border control.

 Keep in mind that in some cases, while uncommon, your visa’s permissions may differ.